-The Berklee Laptop Package includes all necessary software to cover the needs of the typical first-year curriculum at Berklee.
+The software package includes all necessary software to cover the needs of the typical first-year curriculum at Berklee.

 The purchase of other software is at the discretion of the individual; however, please note that some majors at Berklee require the purchase of a major bundle (additional hardware and software to support the work of the major).
 Some specialized classes may also require the purchase of additional software.

 Throughout any academic year, Berklee anticipates that new software and updates to existing software may become available.
 Updates to these applications are provided at no cost while you are enrolled.
 Information on updates will be posted on college websites as it becomes available.
-As a student, you should subscribe to Student Technology Services (STS) announcements via your berklee.edu dashboard to stay informed about software updates.
+As a student, you should subscribe to Student Technology Services (STS) announcements via your hub.berklee.edu dashboard to stay informed about software updates.

-Are the software products included in the Berklee Laptop Package transferable to another individual?
+Are the software products included in the Entering Student Software Package transferable to another individual?

-No. All software products are registered to the individual who purchases or is waived from the laptop package.
+No. All software products are registered to the individual who purchases them.
 The software products are not transferable to any other individual.
-Software included in the Berklee Laptop Package is intended solely for the purchaser.
+Software included in the package is intended solely for the purchaser.